-10 Note that Excel versions prior to MS Office 2016 defaults to Tab-Separated-Values when importing CSV files, and does not support the full specification required by UCDP for the file to correctly load.
-Please use the provided Excel file.
+8 Note that Excel defaults to Tab-Separated-Values when importing CSV files, and does not support the full specification required by UCDP for the file to correctly load.
 Similarly, ArcGIS has a broken CSV import system as of version 10.
 Please use the provided shapefile.